 |Easier and more flexible: you can be taxed like a partnership or a corporation without so many formalities||More formalities than a partnership or sole proprietorship|

-What does it take to set it up?
+What does it take to set it up a limited liability company?

 You down with LLC?
 Yeah you know me!